MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 [!INCLUDE [Determine key personas and roles](../Setup/Determine-key-personas.md)]

-## Step 2: Assign licenses to population in scope for analysis
+## Step 2: Assign licenses to the population in scope for analysis

 [!INCLUDE [Assign licenses to population](../Setup/Assign-licenses-to-population.md)]